KaixoCode/ExtremeSidechain/README.md

 ## Installation Guide
 Installing this VST is very straightforward.
-Go to the [Releases](https://github.com/KaixoCode/ExtremeSidechain/releases) tab, select the latest release, and simply download the VST3 file.
-You then put this VST3 file into your VST3 folder, it is usually located somewhere like `C:\Program Files\Common Files\VST3`.
+Go to the [Releases](https://github.com/KaixoCode/ExtremeSidechain/releases) tab, select the latest release, and simply download the ZIP file.
+Then extract the ZIP in a folder named `ExtremeSidechain.vst3/`, and put it in your VST3 folder, which is usually located somewhere like `C:\Program Files\Common Files\VST3`.

-Unfortunately, I do not have access to a Mac OS device to compile it for Mac, so **there is currently only a Windows version available**.

 ## Questions
-If you have any questions or suggestions about this plugin you can contact me on Discord `@kaixo`.
+If you have any troubles, questions or suggestions about this plugin you can contact me on Discord `@kaixo`.